 Immediate Reason of Revolt of 1857

 The immediate factor was the introduction of the ‘Enfield’ rifle.
 The cartridge had to be bitten off before loading it into the gun.
 Indian sepoys believed that the cartridge was greased with either pig fat or made from cow fat.
-This was against the Hindu and Muslim sentiments and religious ideologies.
+This was against the Hindu and Muslim sentiments.
 Thus they were reluctant to use the ‘Enfield’ rifle.
-This was a flashpoint to enrage the soldiers against the Britishers.
+This was a flashpoint to enrage the soldiers against the British.
 This was believed to be the immediate factor for the revolt of 1857.

 Causes of Revolt of 1857